You are in charge of your art career.

 Will this get me closer to my goal?

 Will it completely sideline me?

 What other projects might it jeopardize?

-Will it move me into a new, equally or more, positive area?
+Will it move me into a new, equally or more positive area?
 Sometimes it is wise to change course when opportunity knocks.
-That’s how Art Biz Coach came about.
-If I had stubbornly pursued the path I started, I would never have discovered such rewarding work.
+That’s how Art Biz Success came about.
+If I had stubbornly pursued the path I started, I would never have discovered such rewarding work with artists like you.